agentN86/half-cord/README.md

 A: Np, I will not.
 I do not want to request money for a simple project.

 **Q: Will there be any other sources of downloading?**<br>
 A: Yes.
-It will be on my website, which I am trying to make the store* for this product.

-* The product will not be sold for money.
+It will be on my website, which I am trying to make the "store" for this product.
+It will not actually be a store, but that is where I will sell it (for free).